slidevjs/slidev/docs/features/direction-variant.md

 # Navigation Direction Variants

 You may want to apply different classes based on whether it's navigating forward or backward.
-The `.slidev-nav-go-forward` or `.slidev-nav-go-backward` class will be applyed to slide container when navigating, and you can use them to apply different styles or animations:
+The `.slidev-nav-go-forward` or `.slidev-nav-go-backward` class will be applied to the slide container when navigating, and you can use them to apply different styles or animations:

 ```css
 /* example: delay on only forward but not backward */